Last updated on December 30, 2025

 - Instead of provisioning and managing database servers, you specify Aurora Capacity Units (ACUs).
 Each ACU is a combination of processing and memory capacity.

-- The cluster volume for an Aurora Serverless cluster is always encrypted.
+- Encryption: The cluster volume for an Aurora Serverless cluster is always encrypted.
 You can choose the encryption key, but not turn off encryption.

 - You can set the following specific values: